longevity-genie/chat-server/README.md

 git clone https://github.com/longevity-genie/chat-server.git
 ```
 ## Preparing the docker environment
-Install the latest Docker and Docker Compose from their respective websites.
+Install the latest Docker and Docker-Compose from their respective websites.
 Optionally, if needed, you may use or refer to the provided script:
 ```commandline
 install_docker_ubuntu.sh